Names of God in Islam: In textual sources

-According to Muslims, the names of God must be established by evidence and direct reference in the Qur'an and hadiths (the concept of tawqif).
-Thus, it is impermissible (haram) for Muslims to give Allah names except with what He has named Himself in the Qur'an or in authentic Hadiths.
+According to Muslims, the names of God must be established by evidence and direct reference in the Quran and hadiths (the concept of tawqif).
+Thus, it is impermissible (haram) for Muslims to give Allah names except with what He has named Himself in the Quran or in authentic Hadiths.

 The Quran

 The Quran refers to God's Most Beautiful Names (al-ʾasmāʾ al-ḥusná) in several Surahs.
 Gerhard Böwering refers to Surah 17 (17:110) as the locus classicus to which explicit lists of 99 names used to be attached in tafsir.

 Another verse references the Most Beautiful Names:

 A cluster of more than a dozen Divine epithets which are included in such lists is found in Surah 59.